mjhea0/meteor-in-action/readme.md

 }
 ```

 Delete the "mymeteor.js" file.
 If you look at your browser, everything should look the same.
+Add one more folder called "tests", which as you probably guessed will include our unit tests along with a file called "index.js".

 Your project structure should now look like this:

 ```shell
 .